 Aquafaba.
 What is aquafaba?
 This word is the common name for the cooking liquid of beans and other legumes like chickpeas.
-It turns into a foaming agent when whipped for long enough, making it an excellent foam such as egg white.
-That is perfect for a meringue and Pavlova Dessert.
+It turns into a foaming agent when whipped for long enough, making it an excellent foam such as egg whites.
+That is perfect for a meringue and a Pavlova Dessert.
 You can’t find out the taste of chickpeas.
 You never find a difference, because taste and texture of meringue are perfect crunchy outside and fluffy inside.

 Choose canned chickpeas with no salt added.
-I prefer organic chickpeas from Ceres brand, It always works great.
+I prefer organic chickpeas from the Ceres brand, It always works great.
 After many experiments, I came to the conclusion that the chilled aquafaba forms a foam better than room temperature.

 Turmeric comes from the root of the Curcuma longa plant and has a tough brown skin and a deep orange flesh.
 It has long been used as a powerful anti-inflammatory in both the Chinese and Indian systems of medicine.
-Turmeric is one of Asian cuisine’s major ingredients, both in its fresh root and powdered form.
+Turmeric is one of the Asian cuisine’s major ingredients, both in its fresh root and powdered form.